 Gesso makes the paper stronger, so it doesn’t suck up the glue or paint so much, and it has “tooth” to grab whatever I apply to it in layers.

-I buy mostly white gesso.
+I buy primarily white gesso.

 Then, the collage images